Aliases for UIMC1 Gene

 GeneCards Summary for UIMC1 Gene

 UIMC1 (Ubiquitin Interaction Motif Containing 1) is a Protein Coding gene.
-Diseases associated with UIMC1 include familial breast cancer.
-Among its related pathways are Cell Cycle, Mitotic and DNA Double-Strand Break Repair.
+Diseases associated with UIMC1 include Familial Breast Cancer.
+Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
 GO annotations related to this gene include histone binding and K63-linked polyubiquitin binding.

 UniProtKB/Swiss-Prot for UIMC1 Gene